wlegolas/react-vite-pokedex-app/README.md

-# Application example using Vite
+# 🚀 About this project

+This repository contains a Pokedex project.

+The Pokedex is an application which the user can view a list of Pokemons.

+To get the Pokemons data it was used the [PokéAPI](https://pokeapi.co/).

 This project will be used to learn how create a [React](https://reactjs.org/) application using the tooling [Vite](https://vitejs.dev).

-Also I will use this repository to improve my knowledge related to [React](https://reactjs.org/) and its ecosystem, for example, stack for test, state management, etc.
+Also I will use this repository to improve my knowledge related to [React](https://reactjs.org/) and its ecosystem, for example, the test stack, state management, etc.

-## Tech stack
+## 🛠 Tech stack

 - This project was bootstrapped with [Create Vite App](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
 - [TypeScript](https://www.typescriptlang.org/)
 - [Effector](https://effector.dev) as state management
-- To create the component styles we will use the lib [Styled Components](https://styled-components.com)
+- [Styled Components](https://styled-components.com) to create the component styles

-## Getting Started
+## 📚 Getting Started

 To set up your local environment, after cloning this repository, you will need to: